 Winter Cure-All Classic Chicken Soup with Extras

-Following on from the last post, here’s another savoury recipe.
-The weather is still bitterly cold and there seem to be lots of bugs and viruses hanging around so try this version of the classic cure-all with a few medicinal wintry extras: it’ll do you a power of good.
+When the weather is bitterly cold and bugs and viruses are hanging around try this version of the classic cure-all with a few medicinal wintry extras: it’ll do you a power of good.

 The curly kale wilted in at the end looks and tastes great and is another source of helpful nutrients but of course, leave it out if you prefer.

 - Chicken and stock

 - 1large onion

 - 1 small chicken

 - Clean leek trimmings (see below)

 - Sprig of rosemary and couple of sprigs of thyme